 by Colene Lewis

 Producing a homeschool high school transcript is more important than ever.
 Not only is it an encouraging synopsis of your student’s high school years, and not only is it necessary to apply for college, but now it is extremely helpful for applying to work for all state governmental agencies.
-Because of the AFHE bill, Arizona HB 2389, all state governmental agencies will be accepting homeschool transcripts without needing an accompanying GED.
+Because of the AFHE bill passed in 2017, Arizona HB 2389, all state governmental agencies will be accepting homeschool transcripts without needing an accompanying GED.
 Arizona really is one of the very best states in which to homeschool, thanks in great part to the work Arizona Families for Home Education has done since 1983.

 It is imperative that we provide honest, comprehensive, and clear transcripts.
 While being scrupulously honest, you want to highlight your student in the best light possible.
 This article is to help you develop just such a transcript.